jmamma/MegaCMD/Bootloader/README.md

   2) Connect the cable to the 6 pin header closest to the Atmega2560 microcontroller.
 (See reference image below for correct cable placement and orientation)

   4) Connect the USB programmer to your computer.
-The LEDs should light up, and if the MegaCMD is still operational it will power on.
+The programmer's LEDs should light up, and if the MegaCMD is still operational it will power on.

   5) Run the avdude command below to flash the bootloader, ensure the optiboot_atmega2560.hex file is in your current working directory.